Looking to escape the grey skies and clammy cold of winter? Plan a vacation in one of many spectacular warm places to visit in December in the USA!

 Las Vegas, Nevada

-Like everything else, Vegas celebrates the holidays on a large scale, so December is a particularly exciting time to visit.
+Like everything else, Vegas celebrates the holidays on a large scale, so December is a particularly exciting time to visit the Nevada city.
 Daytime highs in Vegas in December tend to be in the low to mid 60s, but bring a warm jacket for late evening and night.

 There are countless things to do in Vegas all year long, but December is a magical time if you enjoy lights, the performing arts, and food.

 Many resorts are decorated in holiday-themed decorations and lights.
-Especially worth visiting are the Bellagio Conservatory, where we saw a miniature railway and magnificent red, green, and gold decor.
+Especially worth visiting are the Bellagio Conservatory, where we saw a miniature railway and magnificent red, green, and gold decor, and the Wynn display.

 The Wynn is also known for the quality of its holiday displays.
 The December we visited, the theme was white and gold, with multiple miniature panoramas with moving pieces like trains.
 A colorful carousel added to the festive look.